TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Assets/Index.rst

 Assets usually include CSS files, JavaScript and images / icons used for design purposes.

-Within an extension, including a site package they can only be placed in folder :path:`Resources/Public` and subfolders of this folder.
+Within an extension, including a site package, they can only be placed in folder :path:`Resources/Public` and subfolders of this folder.

 During Composer installation the :path:`Resources/Public` directories of all